Resolving Anxious Attachment: The Neuroscience of Moving Forward from Relationships

 Steps to Overcome Anxious Attachment

 1. Self-Reflection: Understand your attachment style and the patterns that drive your behavior.
 Take a deeper dive into what is causing you to not be able to move on from a relationship that is broken.
-Reflection with the help of a trained neuroscience based coach or therapist, will help you recognize the triggers that lead to anxious attachment and develop strategies to overcome them.
+Reflection with the help of a trained neuroscience-based practitioner will help you recognize the triggers that lead to anxious attachment and develop strategies to overcome them.

-2. Emotional Regulation: Learn to regulate your emotions by practicing mindfulness, meditation, or deep breathing exercises.
+2. Emotional Regulation: Learn to regulate your emotions by practicing intentional awareness, focused stillness, or deep breathing exercises.
 This can help reduce stress and anxiety, making it easier to manage relationships.

 3. Build Self-Esteem: Focus on building your self-esteem by engaging in activities that bring you joy and fulfillment.
 This can help you develop a healthier sense of self and reduce your need for external validation.